LEGO/kong-aws-request-signing/Readme.md

 If ***`override_target_host`*** is not specified and multiple Lambdas are used in the service, all routes will be served by the same service-level host.

 You can also set the service protocol and host to something like `http://example.com` and then use `override_target_protocol` and `override_target_host` to changed it on the path level.

+The ***`use_altered_target`*** is useful if another plugin with higher priority has changed the target, and we would like that to take precedence over the overrides of this plugin.
+This can be used when combining this plugin with e.g. the `canary-release`.

 ## Installing the plugin